jolegrand10/sortmp3/ReadMe.md

 # SortMP3 #

-This is a Python script based on Mutagen to sort and store MP3 and M4A music files
+This is a Python script based on Mutagen to sort and store MP3 and M4A music files : it moves files, updates consistently names and tags to fit them in a Music Hierarchy based on Artist-Album-Title.

 # Usage
 ```
 usage: cmdfix.py [-h] [-i INFOLDER] [-o OUTFOLDER] [--artist ARTIST] [--album ALBUM] [--title TITLE] [-v] [-d] [--dry_run]

 Fix Music File looks for music files in the infolder and transfers them to the outfolder.
 Each file is located in the Music
-Hierarchy.
-Music / Artist / Album / Title according to its TAGs.
+Hierarchy, i.e. Music / Artist / Album / Title,  according to its TAGs.
 Missing tags are adjusted with information found in filenames.
-Priority is given to Tag or File to settle conflicting info for artist, title, album.
+Priority is given either to Tag or File information to settle conflicts for items such as artist, title or album.

 options:
   -h, --help            show this help message and exit